Penalized Estimation of Directed Acyclic Graphs From Discrete Data: Algorithm

 \section{Algorithm}

-Parameter estimation for discrete Bayesian networks is computationally demanding because of the nonlinear nature of the multi-logit model (\ref{eq:mlogit}).
-We develop in this section a blockwise coordinate descent algorithm to solve (\ref{eq:dobj1}).
-Coordinate descent type of algorithms have been proved successful in various settings \citep{Fu98, Friedman07, Wu08} and their implementations are relatively straightforward.
+Structure learning for discrete Bayesian networks is computationally demanding because of the nonlinear nature of the multi-logit model (\ref{eq:mlogit}).
+We develop in this section a blockwise coordinate descent algorithm to solve (\ref{eq:argminBeta}).
+Coordinate descent algorithms have been proved successful in various settings \citep{Fu98, Friedman07, Wu08} and their implementations are relatively straightforward.